muldjord/leddy/README.md

 ```

 ### With Unicorn Hat HD simulator
 Leddy includes a Unicorn Hat HD simulator which shows the LED's as pixels in a window on you desktop.
 Note that this requires a windowing system to work.
 This is useful while customizing your theme, if you want to run it on a non-Pi system.
+When it's running you can resize the simulator window with the mouse scroll-wheel.
 ```
 $ qmake WITHSIM=1
 $ make clean